bernieplug/eepelican/content/blog/reasons-go-global.md

 One such little thing: VAT invoices.
 These are a necessity for a number of European purchases, and sending them manually costs dozens of man-hours as invoice requests begin to pile up.

 Fortunately, Efficient Era has tools to help!
-[Our VAT tool](https://app.efficientera.com/en/vat/tool/) completely automates VAT invoice delivery, so you can focus on more important things.
-[You can read more about the VAT tool here](https://efficientera.com/blog/2016/03/automating-your-vat-invoices-for-amazon-eu.html), but we also offer many other tools to help international Amazon sellers.
+[Our VAT tool](https://app.efficientera.com/en/vat/tool/){:target="_blank"} completely automates VAT invoice delivery, so you can focus on more important things.
+[You can read more about the VAT tool here](https://efficientera.com/blog/2016/03/automating-your-vat-invoices-for-amazon-eu.html){:target="_blank"}, and [you can read about how VAT works in the first place here](https://efficientera.com/blog/2016/08/how-vat-works-a-guide-to-eu-taxes.html){:target="_blank"}, but we also offer many other tools to help international Amazon sellers.
 From customizable post-order emails across geographies to market-specific feedback systems, Efficient Era has what you need to expand your Amazon business internationally.
-[Start your free trial today!](https://app.efficientera.com/register/?)
+[Start your free trial today!](https://app.efficientera.com/register/?){:target="_blank"}

 ### Conclusions